Examinations will take place from 11 May to 29 May 2020

-Email notification of individual timetables will be sent to students on Monday 12 March 2018.
-The schedule will be uploaded to this webpage at the same time.
+Email notification of individual timetables will be sent to students on Monday 11 March 2019.
+The full schedule will be uploaded to this webpage at the same time.

 If you are claiming ECs for a religious holiday which is recognised by the University, you will need to complete the Religious Observance Notification Form and submit it to your School office, no later than 5 working days before the assessment deadline which is being missed.